IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-BufferObjects.rst

 .. warning::

-    These methods are may be slow if you use it intensively (a cast of the buffer is performed each time) and should not be used to parse the entire buffer (it is better to use iterators).
+    These methods may be slow if you use it intensively (a cast of the buffer is performed each time) and should not be used to parse the entire buffer (it is better to use iterators).

 You can also retrieve the entire buffer  with ``getBuffer()`` but be careful no check will be done when you use it.